 In the springtime, I up my intake of cultured foods to help with seasonal allergies.
 One of the things I learned about being allergic to pollen is the immune system is overreacting to a substance that is harmless, such as pollen, and produces antibodies that attack the allergen.
 If you strengthen the immune system, the allergies subside.
 I reach for foods high in vitamin C all throughout the day to support my immune system and when I do, my allergies are no more.
 Cultured vegetables are loaded with vitamin C. Vitamin C is a water-soluble vitamin which means the body doesn't store it.
 When you have allergies, your body uses huge amounts of vitamin C to help the adrenals cope with the stress.
 Have some cultured veggies and other foods high in vitamin C all through the day and watch your allergies disappear.
 One more thing, stay away from sugar as it drops your immune system by 75%!

 For thousands of years, it was the process of fermentation that made possible the safe storage of food.
 The good microbes in cultured foods become so strong and dominant that they keep pathogens and harmful bacteria out.
-It’s how people protected themselves before refrigeration and made their food safe.
-They often would bury their vegetables in the ground to keep them cool and preserve the probiotics.
+It’s how people made their food safe before refrigeration.
+They would often bury their vegetables in the ground to keep them cool and preserve the probiotics.

 Breidt adds that fermented vegetables, for which there are no documented cases of food-borne illness, are safer for novices to make than canned vegetables.
 Pressurized canning creates an anaerobic environment that increases the risk of deadly botulism, particularly with low-acid foods.

-It’s exciting that microbes can help us by removing pesticides from our vegetables.
-It’s often a hardship for people to always buy organic, but the healthy bacteria L plantarum can remedy this.
-L. Plantarum helps remove pesticides from non-organic vegetables.2 The L. plantarum bacterial strains studied from fermented vegetables in kimchi were found to be capable of degrading four different organophosphorus insecticides by using them as a source of carbon and phosphorous.3
+It's exciting that microbes can help us by removing pesticides from our vegetables.
+It can be a hardship for people to always buy organic, but the healthy bacteria L. plantarum can remedy this.
+L. plantarum helps remove pesticides from non-organic vegetables.
+The L. plantarum bacterial strains studied from fermented vegetables in kimchi were found to be capable of degrading four different organophosphorus insecticides by using them as a source of carbon and phosphorous.

 L. plantarum is pretty powerful and can even knock out food poisoning4,5 (as I myself have witnessed).
 It has been studied and found successful in the inhibition of food poisoning and pathogenic bacteria, and it is being studied for use in improving the microbiological safety of foods.
 It's also superior for any kind of stomach distress.
 I've seen this again and again and received so many emails of stories telling me how effective it was in stopping vomiting, stomach cramps, and nausea with just a spoonful of the brine or vegetables.
 Try it and it will make you a believer, too.
 Nothing works better for stomach distress.